ZhengyuanHan/advanture/README.md

 bugs and issues:

-1. I have no idea about continue receiving users' input if the program faces EOF.
+1. I have no idea about why checking EOF and continue loop function performances diffierent between IDE and terminal.
 2. I want the game still works when user input many whitespaces between give/get/drop commmand and item name.
 However, when I try to use regular expression, I find that regular expression does not allow infinity marks like * or + in look behind.

 difficult issue I've solved: